ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

 ## The difference

-It is immediately obvious that the human failure modes and LLM failure modes are very different.
-Of course humans can also hallucinate, but it's not typically something that occurs in a professional engineering setting.
+It is immediately obvious that the human failure modes and LLM failure modes are very different.[^3]

-And LLMs do not share human cognitive and sensory limits at all.
+LLMs do not share human cognitive and sensory limits at all.
 The LLM can keep tens of thousands of hunks in working memory and can easily focus on multiple things.
 Indeed, structurally, multiple attention heads are a basic element of LLMs, and agentic systems that use LLMs can easily spawn multiple entire LLMs to focus on multiple things.

-LLMs do have biases, that is the only limit that is shared.
+LLMs do have biases, which is the only limit that is shared.
 And while they are not exactly the same they are similar enough.
 Many LLM degradations are caused by the LLM equivalent of anchoring bias.

 ## Software Engineering - The science of humans writing good Software